hqywork/EntityFramework.wiki.Chinesize/Using-EF7-in-Traditional-.NET-Applications.md

 PM> Install-Package EntityFramework.SqlServer –Pre
 ```

-**To use a relational database provider, your application will need to target .NET 4.5.1.**

 ## Create Your Model
 Define a context and classes that make up your model.
 Note the new **OnConfiguring** method that is used to specify the data store provider to use (and, optionally, other configuration too).
-The following code uses the **EntityFramework.SqlServer** provider.

 ```csharp
 using Microsoft.Data.Entity;